-In order to prove the Riemann Hypothesis it is required to show that all of these numbers lie in the right place, not just the first trillion.
-Until such a proof is provided the Riemann Hypothesis cannot be incorporated into the body of mathematical facts and accepted as true by mathematicians (Even though it is probably true!).
+In order to prove the Riemann hypothesis it is required to show that all of these numbers lie in the right place, not just the first ten trillions.
+Until such a proof is provided, the Riemann hypothesis cannot be incorporated into the body of mathematical facts and accepted as true by mathematicians (even though it is probably true!).
 This is not just pedantic fussiness.
-Certain mathematical phenomena that appear true, and that can be tested in part computationally, are false, but only false past computational range (This is seen in papers 12.12, 12.9 and 12.14).
+Certain mathematical phenomena that appear true, and that can be tested in part computationally, are false, but only false past computational range (This is seen in Sections 12.12, 12.9, and 12.14).

-Accept for a moment that the Riemann Hypothesis is the greatest unsolved problem in mathematics and that the greatest achievement any young graduate student could aspire to is to solve it.
+Accept for a moment that the Riemann hypothesis is the greatest unsolved problem in mathematics and that the greatest achievement any young graduate student could aspire to is to solve it.
 Why isn't it better known?
-Why hasn't it permeated public consciousness?
-(In the way black holes and unified field theory have, at least to some extent.)
-Part of the reason for this is it is hard to state rigourously, or even unambiguously.
-Some undergraduate mathematics is required in order for one to be familiar enough with the objects involved to even be able to state the Hypothesis accurately.
-Our suspicion is that a large proportion of professional mathematicians could not precisely state the Riemann Hypothesis if asked.
+Why hasn't it permeated public consciousness in the way black holes and unified field theory have, at least to some extent?
+Part of the reason for this is that it is hard to state rigorously, or even unambiguously.
+Some undergraduate mathematics is required in order for one to be familiar enough with the objects involved to even be able to state the hypothesis accurately.
+Our suspicion is that a large proportion of professional mathematicians could not precisely state the Riemann hypothesis if asked.